yype/QRUtil/ReadMe.md

 **Screen QR code scanning utility for Windows.**

-Driven by two engines, QRUtil now has the following functionalities:
+Driven by two engines, QRUtil now has the following two modes:

 ### Auto detection